EASY TO MAKE MUSHY PEAS RECIPE WITH SPLIT PEAS

 Drinking a couple of pints will do that.
 You forget about it until you get home and wake up the next day.

-I tried recreating the side dish with fresh peas.
+My attempt to recreate the side dish with fresh peas was a disaster.
 It didn’t come out the same as I had in the pub.
-I had a chunky mess on my hands that weren’t as tasty.
+I had a chunky mess on my hands that just wasn’t as tasty.
+It was a disappointing moment in my culinary journey.

 Fish and chips with a side of mushy peas.